 Whilst tourists and giant cruise ships flock to the teeming, Insta-famous Santorini, Naxos remains one of the Cyclades’ best hidden gems.

-The island is still unheard of by many foreign visitors, despite being just four hours from both Athens and Mykonos, but, trust us, it’s more than worth your time.
+The island is still unheard of by many foreign visitors, despite being just an hour from Mykonos and several more from Athens, but, trust us, it’s more than worth your time.
 The island boasts ancient Byzantine history, authentic hilltop villages, mouthwatering local delicacies and endless, pristine sand beaches.
 So, take your time exploring this underrated treasure and you could soon feel yourself falling in love with an island that has every shade of blue under the sun.

 An easy place to start discovering Naxos’ charm is the old town – also known as “Chora”.
 It’s the first place you’ll see when hopping off the ferry at the main port.
 Here, I’d recommend wandering down the bustling sea front promenade, lined with vibrant shops and eateries which have unbeatable sunset views in the evenings.